 For an added fine motor component, you can have your preschoolers tear their own tissue paper, but it will be too difficult for toddlers.
 I typically just buy pre-cut tissue paper squares to save some time.

-Alternatively, you can also use glitter glue, which always is met with an outburst of enthusiasm by preschoolers.
+Alternatively, you can also use glitter glue, which always is met with an outburst of enthusiasm by preschoolers, and a better choice if you are trying to keep the mess to a minimum.

 Arts and crafts are a fun way for young children to work on fine motor skills, while making important decisions about their work.
-Try some of these leaf art and fall trees activities.
-They use basic materials like contact paper or liquid watercolor.
-But they are all easy, peasy and fun, and wonderful fall art activities for toddlers, too!
+Try some of these other wreath crafts for kids.

 I’m Sarah, an educator turned stay-at-home-mama of five!
 I’m the owner and creator of Stay At Home Educator, a website about intentional teaching and purposeful learning in the early childhood years.
 I’ve taught a range of levels, from preschool to college and a little bit of everything in between.
 Right now my focus is teaching my children and running a preschool from my home.
 Credentials include: Bachelors in Art, Masters in Curriculum and Instruction.